- Continuing Education

 Gain a deeper understanding of the human condition.
-Depending on your professional or personal goals, select individual courses in counseling, human services or psychology to develop the essential skills you need to guide, counsel and serve others who are struggling with life's many challenges.
-Even when you enroll in just one course, you'll be joining the University's community of professionals who understand human dilemmas and concerns, and who have the desire and disposition to help others in conflict.
+Depending on your professional or personal goals, choose individual courses in counseling or psychology to develop the essential skills you need to guide and serve others who are struggling with life’s many challenges.
+Even when you enroll in just one course, you’ll be joining the University’s community of professionals who understand human dilemmas and concerns, and who have the desire and disposition to help others in conflict.

 Counseling and psychology courses include:

 - Real-world instruction from faculty members who average 18 years of professional experience — some with titles such as clinical director, psychologist and behavioral therapist

-- Online courses with frequent start dates that allow you to take courses in a way that fits your schedule
+- Online courses with frequent start dates that fit your schedule

 - Courses that can be completed in as few as five to six weeks

 - Courses that may also be offered on campus, where available

 To learn more, please select a course area below or sign up to speak with an advisor.

 Associate, bachelor's and master's courses are academic, for-credit courses.
 Transferability of credit is at the discretion of the receiving institution.
 It is the student's responsibility to confirm whether or not credits earned at University of Phoenix will be accepted by another institution of the student's choice.
 Individual courses are not eligible for federal financial aid.